 Babies that are left on their backs for long periods of time often become bottom shufflers and do not go through the normal developmental stage of crawling.
-They transition into walking without having attained the necessary strength that should have developed in the shoulders and back during crawling, as well as all of the strengthening of the arms and hands and sensory motor experience that are crucial to fine motor development in their adolescent years.
+They transition into walking without having attained the necessary strength that they should have developed in their shoulders and back during crawling, nor all of the strength of their arms and hands as well as the sensory motor experience that are crucial to fine motor development in their adolescent years.